 Ed Hackett is played by Tab Hunter (Damn Yankees!, Battle Cry, Track of the Cat) and it is an excellent performance of a narcissist psychopath.
 Seeking to emulate his father in toughness, the changing times have given Ed little in the way of opportunity to prove himself and to best the older man.
 Ed is ruthless in his dealings with underlings and toward Natives, yet often tender toward his brother.
 His need to prove himself through destruction and violence has made Ed a fast draw when that skill is no longer admired.

-Out on the range during a round up of wild horses the vastness of the physical background gives us a sense of what Lee Hackett has tamed for his own and the freedom of the characters.
-Freedom, that in Ed's case, leads to the wanton murder of Cecily's brother witnessed only by two other Sioux working the roundup.
+Out on the range during a round-up of wild horses, the vastness of the physical background gives us a sense of what Lee Hackett has tamed for his own and the freedom of the characters.
+Freedom, which in Ed's case, leads to the wanton murder of Cecily's brother witnessed only by two other Sioux working the roundup.
 Once the company reaches town or civilization the Hackett family is faced with how their actions are viewed in the new reality.
 The physical constraints of sidewalks and bylaws and society that actually provide freedom to many, cages Ed in and ties him in knots.

 Gunman's Walk has riveting performances and an interesting story.
-The Arizona filming location combined with the impressive effects of Cinemascope give to the movie a physical sense of the character's inner turmoil.
+The Arizona filming location combined with the impressive effects of Cinemascope gives the movie a physical sense of the character's inner turmoil.
 And George Duning's whistled theme will stay with you for days.